MohawkTSDB/mohawk/examples/README.md

 #### Tagging

-Tags in MoHawk Metrics are key/value pairs.
+Tags in Mohawk Metrics are key/value pairs.
 Tags can be applied to a metric to provide meta data for the time series as a whole.
 Tags can be used to perform filtering in queries.

 #### Updating Metric Tags